 Publishers set their own policies for requiring copyright permissions.
 Publishers have legitimate concerns about global access to copyrighted works and liability resulting from possible infringement.
 Publishers often require the author to obtain permissions for uses deemed to exceed fair use.
-For example, it is common for publishers to require that permissions be obtained for use of photographs and other images taken from previously published works or taken from archives.
 It is generally the author’s responsibility to obtain permissions for uses when the publisher requires them.

 Permissions may be obtained from the copyright holder directly.
 This may or may not involve payment.
-The Copyright Clearance Centerand another collective management organizations offer permissions services for works they manage.
+The Copyright Clearance Center offers permissions services for works they manage.
 For international works, IFRRO is the main international network of collective management organizations that facilitates permissions for copyrighted material.
 It is sometimes difficult to obtain images for older works, works of small publishers, works of publishers that no longer exist, and many types of foreign works.
 Authors need to be prepared for this.